rathishvbr/task-ng/README.md

 npm install
 ```

-3. Start the application with mock API server at the same time (installed concurrently as a devDependencies):
+3. Start the application with a mock API server at the same time (installed concurrently as a devDependencies):
 ```bash
 npm run dev
 ```